lp5510/msds6306-case-study-01/README.md

                 - TODO: define what this is, move it to archive, or delete it.
             - CaseStudy1.pdf
                 - TODO: define what this is, move it to archive, or delete it.
+        - archive/
+            - Exactly what is says.
         - code/
+            - Re-usable chunks of code used in both the main project Rmd file, the Solution.R file and Tidy_Recipe.R.
             - 00_Setup.R
                 - This sets the R environment up for the all of the analyses to be run.
             - 00_LoadAndPrepare.R